 When each of these processes is automated they become instant, which means staff can be occupied with more value-adding tasks.

-The benefits of optimising a sales order process flow
+Benefits of optimising sales order process flows

 The sales order process involves a number of very important and sometimes complex steps, and so any degree of optimisation can have huge benefits, including: